jmico/beekeeper/README.md

 - A `call_remote` synchronous call involves 4 MQTT messages.
 A broker adds around 3 ms of latency processing these 4 messages, so this limits a single client to make a maximum of 350 synchronous calls per second.
-The cpu load will be very low (less than 1%), as the client spend most of the time waiting for messages.
+The cpu load will be very low (less than 1%), as the client spends most of the time waiting for messages.

 - A `call_remote_async` asynchronous call to a remote method takes 0.3 ms. This implies a maximum of